KD-ayoub/QR_code_component/README.md

 # QR_code_component
-Scan the QR code to visit Frontend Mentor
+this is my first challenge on frontend mentor,QR code component, you can Scan the QR code to visit Frontend Mentor's website.